webyrd/Barliman/README.md

 (From an interface design standpoint, whether to use colors, which colors to use, which text fields to hilight, etc., are all open questions in my mind.
 Over time I hope to make it much more clear exactly which part of the code is failing, and why.)

-#### screenshot 3:
+#### Screenshot 3:

 ![append example 3 -- ](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append09.jpg "append example 3 -- ")

 Screenshot 4 shows the main editor window after we have begun defining `append` in the `Scheme Definition` edit pane.
-Our parentheses are not balanced -- we haven't yet typed a closing parenthesis for the `define` form.
+Our parentheses are not balanced --- we haven't yet typed a closing parenthesis for the `define` form.
 Because of the missing parenthesis, the definition is not a legal Scheme s-expression.
 The tests cannot pass, of course, since `append` isn't even an s-expression.
 Barliman recognizes this, and turns the text in the `Scheme Definition` edit pane, and the text in the test edit fields, a sickly green color.

 (Future versions of Barliman should include a structured editor that will automatically insert balanced parentheses.)

-#### screenshot 4:
+#### Screenshot 4:

 ![append example 4 -- ](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append11.jpg "append example 4 -- ")